-- (1) Sites that meet the following requirements may be improved using the performance-based approach. - (A) There shall be at least 18" of naturally occurring soil above bedrock. - (B) Sites that do not meet the above requirements for prescriptive designs or enhanced prescriptive designs for depth to seasonal high water table may demonstrate compliance with the rules, based on a detailed and site specific analysis.
+- (1) Sites that meet the following requirements may be improved using the performance-based approach. - (A) There shall be at least 18" of naturally occurring soil above bedrock. - (B) Sites that do not meet the above requirements for prescriptive designs or enhanced prescriptive designs for depth to seasonal high water table may demonstrate compliance with the Rules, based on a detailed and site specific analysis.
 The analysis must demonstrate that the system will function during all portions of the year while maintaining at least 6" of naturally occurring unsaturated soil above the calculated level of the effluent plume.
+The induced groundwater level may rise to less than 6" below the surface of the naturally occurring ground directly under a mound type system, and may rise into the mound fill itself, provided that the 6" distance is maintained at the toes and beyond.
+Any system based on this approach will require additional fill in order to maintain the required separation between the bottom of the crushed stone or other application surface and the induced water table.
 The analysis may be based on site specific hydraulic conductivity testing or on a desktop hydrogeologic analysis.
 All desktop hydrogeologic analyses shall be based on conservative assumptions.
-The level of information required in order to determine compliance with the rules will be related to site specific conditions with more "limited" sites requiring more detailed information. - (C) The maximum ground slope shall not exceed 20% for wastewater systems that are on lots subdivided on or after June 14, 2002.
-For systems built on other lots, including replacement systems, the maximum ground slope shall not exceed 30%, unless the Secretary has granted a specific approval to exceed 30%.
+The level of information required in order to determine compliance with the Rules will be related to site specific conditions with more "limited" sites requiring more detailed information. - (C) The maximum ground slope shall not exceed 20% for wastewater systems that are on lots subdivided on or after June 14, 2002.
+For systems built on other lots, the maximum ground slope shall not exceed 30%, unless the Secretary has granted a specific approval to exceed 30%.
+The limitation on maximum slopes shall not apply to replacement systems that are subject to the variance provisions of Section 1-806 of these Rules.

-§1-502(d)(1)(C) Minimum Site Conditions
+§1-805 (d)(1)(D) Minimum Site Conditions

-- (D) A site specific approval to construct a wastewater system on a subdivided lot in existence before June 14, 2002 with a ground slope exceeding 30% in the area of the wastewater system may be granted by the Secretary upon a request from a designer that: - (i) provides specific instructions on the method of construction; - (ii) Explains how the stability of the site will be maintained during and after construction with specific attention to erosion control; and - (iii) Provides site-specific guidance as needed for safe construction.

-(e) Erosion control
+- (D) A site specific approval to construct a wastewater system on a subdivided lot in existence before June 14, 2002 with a ground slope exceeding 30% in the area of the wastewater system may be granted by the Secretary upon a request from a designer that: - (i) provides specific instructions on the method of construction; - (ii) Explains how the stability of the site will be maintained during and after construction with specific attention to erosion prevention and sediment control; and - (iii) Provides site-specific guidance as needed for safe construction. - (E) The wastewater system shall not be located in a floodway.
+In addition, if the site is located in a mapped special flood hazard area, the wastewater system must be located, designed, and constructed in a manner that avoids impairment to the system and contamination from the system during flooding.
+Refer to Flood Resistant Management Design guidance from FEMA 348: Protecting Building Utilities from Flood Damage. - (e) Erosion prevention and sediment control

-An erosion control plan shall be submitted with each application involving construction of a wastewater system when the ground slope exceeds 20%.
+An erosion prevention and sediment control plan shall be submitted with each application involving construction of a wastewater system when the ground slope exceeds 20%.
 The plan shall address site stability in the area of the wastewater system before, during, and after construction.
 The plan shall include specifications for construction, surface water diversions if needed, and re-vegetation to prevent soil erosion.